WebMD: Better Information. Better Health.

 Many hospitals offer outpatient physical therapy services.
 However, you may need to get a doctor's order to be seen in physical therapy.
 If you feel you can benefit from physical therapy, do not hesitate to ask your doctor for a referral.

-Treatments in physical therapy often can be completed in 1-3 office visits.
+Treatments in physical therapy often can be completed in one to three office visits.
 The first appointment includes an evaluation and recommendations for exercises.
 The following appointments check your progress and review and expand your home program.
-Most hospitals can provide additional sessions of outpatient physical therapy if a physical therapist is needed to attain an expected improvement in function.
+Most hospitals can provide additional sessions of outpatient therapy if needed.

 What Other Services Does Physical Therapy Provide?